Xarithma/My-TF2-Config/README.md

 6. Extract the `tf` folder inside the ZIP file to WHERE your `tf` folder is when you clicked browse.
 7. Enjoy!

-## Where's the HUD, though?

-Since all HUDs are kind of subjective, and since they would be the largest part of this repo, I decided to archive them into a ZIP file.
-Installing is simple:

-1. Go to your Team Fortress 2 folder -> tf -> custom
-2. Extract the `toonhud.zip` archive.
-3. Enjoy!

 ## Features